List of players who have scored 10,000 or more runs in One Day International cricket

 In terms of innings, India's Virat Kohli—the fifth Indian to reach the milestone after Tendulkar, Sourav Ganguly, Rahul Dravid and MS Dhoni—is the fastest (205) to reach the 10,000 run mark, while Sri Lanka's Mahela Jayawardene is the slowest to achieve the feat (333).
-Tendulkar holds multiple records—most appearances (463 matches), most runs (18,426) and highest number of both centuries (49) and half-centuries (96).
-Kohli has the highest average (58.07) and strike rate (93.17) among players who have performed the feat.
-Sri lanka's Sanath Jayasuriya also features in the list of bowlers who have taken 300 or more wickets in the format.
-As of 2022, Virat Kohli is the only active player in the format on this list.
+Kohli also holds the record of highest number of centuries (51).
+Tendulkar holds multiple records—most appearances (463 matches), most runs (18,426) and half-centuries (96).
+Kohli has the highest average (58.00) and strike rate (93.71) among players who have performed the feat.
+Sri Lanka's Sanath Jayasuriya also features in the list of bowlers who have taken 300 or more wickets in the format.
+As of 2025, Virat Kohli and Rohit Sharma are the only active players in the format on this list.